 The Merax indoor cycling bike comes equipped with a soft saddle, designed for superior comfort.
 The top of the seat is made of durable, double-stitched faux leather and has a large groove in the middle for improved breathability.

 It integrates a thick layer of foam cushioning to reduce the impact on your buttocks and tailbone.
-It also has two suspension springs at the rear, which allow it to flex to adapt better to the movement of your body during seated workouts.
+It also has two suspension springs at the rear, which allow it to flex to adapt better to your body’s movement during seated workouts.

 Another essential aspect to mention here about the saddle regards its connection system.
 It features a standard collar-based attachment system.
 This means that if you ever need to replace this saddle, compatible options are widely available.